krry/atmanaut.me/content/posts/the-path-to-laddership.md

 - leadership
 - circling
 - introspection
+- laddership
-title_main: The Path of Laddership
+title_main: The Path of Laddership and Living in the Gift
 title_sub: Don't Climb the Rungs, Become the Rungs
 title_lead: or How Giants Got Such Stable Shoulders
 categories: